ronakg/awesome-flickr-gallery-plugin/README.txt

 == Upgrade Notice ==

+= 3.0.1 =
+[Bug Fix] Awesome Flickr Gallery pagination doesn't work properly when qtranslate plugin is activated [Bug Fix] For galleries having more than 500 photos, it starts again with same set of photos

 = 3.0.0 =
 [FEATURE] Now you can include your PRIVATE PHOTOS also in galleries - [ENHANCEMENT] Group galleries now show owner of the photo and a link to owner's photostream -